Article Written by Randi G. Fine, Narcissistic Abuse Expert

 3. Plan enjoyable things to do with your friend to change their focus.
 When the fun is over, the time together should be over.
 Do not let every friendly interaction end with you listening to their problems.

-4. Suggest that they find some other friends, join clubs, or volunteer to take the pressure off of you.
-It is unreasonable for a friend to expect you to be their one and only.
+4. Suggest that the person find some other friends, join clubs, or volunteer to take the pressure off of you.
+It is unreasonable for friends to expect you to be their one and only.

 5. Tell your friend that you have to focus on caring for your own needs and/or your family’s needs.

 6. Take a hiatus from the friendship.
 You deserve a time out and you deserve to enjoy your life.